Satoshi Ohno: Music career

 Before his music debut with Arashi, Ohno wanted to resign from Johnny & Associates.
 However, then-president Johnny Kitagawa asked him to help out with a song recording and to pack up for a trip to Hawaii, which turned out to be the place where the press conference announcing the formation of Arashi was held.
-With Ohno at the age of at the time, Arashi was officially formed on September 15, 1999 and made their CD debut on November 3, 1999.
+With Ohno at the age of at the time, Arashi was officially formed on September 15, 1999, and made their CD debut on November 3, 1999.
 Since much of his trainee days were spent in Kyoto, he was the least known member during Arashi's early days.

-Ohno is the lead vocalist of Arashi.
+Ohno was the lead vocalist of Arashi.
 Although his music career is primarily with Arashi, he had a solo concert called 3104 (which can be read as his name Satoshi in Japanese) in 2006 and in 2009, became the first and only member in Arashi to release a solo single.
 It was a soundtrack for his drama Uta no Onii-san titled "Kumorinochi, Kaisei" (曇りのち、快晴) by Yano Kenta starring Satoshi Ohno.
-Ohno also provided the vocals to the insert song "Yukai Tsukai Kaibutsu-kun" (ユカイツーカイ怪物くん), which was released as a single on July 7, 2010 for the drama Kaibutsu-kun and sold around 59,000 copies on the first day.
+Ohno also provided the vocals to the insert song "Yukai Tsukai Kaibutsu-kun" (ユカイツーカイ怪物くん), which was released as a single on July 7, 2010, for the drama Kaibutsu-kun and sold around 59,000 copies on the first day.